-All equipment must be suited to the craft, to the water conditions, and to the individual; must be in good repair; and must satisfy all state and U.S. Coast Guard requirements.
-To the extent possible, carry spare equipment.
-On long trips or when spare equipment is not available, carry repair materials.
-Have appropriate rescue equipment available for immediate use.
+All equipment must be suited to the craft, to water conditions, and to the individual; must be in good repair; and must satisfy all state and federal requirements.
+Spare equipment or repair materials must be carried.
+Appropriate rescue equipment must be available for immediate use.